telosnetwork/native-to-evm-transaction/README.md

 ```

 ### 5. Add the token to your wallet and verify its balance
-Using its address add the token to your favorite Telos EVM Wallet and check its balance to see if it matches the amount you minted !
+Using its address add the token to your favorite Telos EVM Wallet and check its balance to see if it matches 100 !

 ## Doing it yourself